 To hear the Seanchaí”

 Admission is free and a cup of tea and homemade refreshments will be served at half time!
-Come and join us for a great night out.
+Come and join us for a great night of traditional Irish entertainment.

 Céad Mile Fáilte to the Irish Rambling House